alexzhangs/macos-aws-ses/README.md

 # macos-aws-ses

-Setup sendmail to use AWS SES Service send Email on MacOS.
+Setup sendmail to use AWS SES Service send Email on macOS.

-Tested on Mac OS X 10.11.
+Tested on macOS High Sierra.

 ## Installation